absinthe-graphql/absinthe-socket/packages/socket/README.md

 // This example uses a subscription, but the functionallity is the same for
 // all operation types (queries, mutations and subscriptions)

-const notifier = AbsintheSocket.send(absintheSocket, {
+const notifier = withAbsintheSocket.send(absintheSocket, {
   operation,
   variables: {userId: 10}
 });